BCDevs/proven-db/README.md

-# mongo-crud
+# ProvenDB-crud
-crud operations using mongo node and express
+crud operations using provenDB(MongoDB+Blockchain) node and express

 1. insertOne() : Inserts a single document into a collection.
 ```